 Keeping your job hunt a secret is not going to help.
 You will need to get the word out, if possible, that you are looking for employment; let your friends, relatives, and colleagues know.
 If your job search is confidential, then the process may take longer.

-This job search tip needs to be used with discretion because there are consequences if a current employer finds out your are searching elsewhere.
-If you can talk with others, you just may find out about the ideal job for you.
-Building a network of both personal and business contacts is invaluable, and will cast your search net that much further.
+This job search tip needs to be used with discretion because there are consequences if a current employer finds out you are searching elsewhere.
+If you can talk with others, you may find out about the ideal job for you.
+Building a network of both personal and business contacts is invaluable and will cast your search net that much further.
 Word of mouth goes a long way!

 Not sure if the local companies are hiring at the moment?
 Now would be the ideal time to call and ask.
 If you’re capable of presenting and selling yourself over the telephone, it speaks to your exceptional skills in communication, as well as your drive and self-confidence.

 All are attributes that are highly regarded and appreciated by employers.
 However, be aware that most cold-calls are not executed properly and can be challenging.
 If you are going to cold-call, make sure you know exactly what you’re going to say and know the questions you want to ask.
 Try to reach the decision-maker.

 A LinkedIn profile is an excellent way to highlight your career experience, formal education, skills, related interests, and other credentials.
 It’s an effective way to network, put yourself out there as a potential job candidate, research organization, and target your resume and cover letter to desirable companies.